INK-USC/FiD-ICL/README.md

 * Clean the code and update meta-training, meta-testing section in README.
 * Upload all checkpoints
 * Upload poster and video, update links to this repo.
+* Find the code to download and process story_cloze data.
+* Make a notebook about how to load data and how to run ICL.